AI Ethics and Challenges

 But that also means users often give up personal information without realizing how it’s used.

 From voice assistants to predictive analytics, every AI system relies on data collection, making privacy protection one of the biggest ethical challenges.
 The solution lies in responsible data governance: clear consent, secure storage, and user control over personal data.
+For more on this topic, see our in-depth guide on AI in Healthcare 2026.

 Job Displacement and the Human Workforce